 The starter course for travel referees is the “Grassroots Entry Level Course”.
 You must be at least 14 years old, and complete online and in-classroom training.

 How to become a travel referee:

-- Set up an account with www.massref.net and register to take the Referee Grade 8 Entry Level Course (choose any time or place that is convenient before the start of the next season).
+- Set up an account with The Massachusetts State Referee Committee (MSRC) and register to take the Grassroots Entry Level Course.
 Certification typically is for the calendar year.
 However, classes offered in the summer allow you to be a referee in the fall and all of the following year.
 The prospective referee is expected to pay the course registration fee.

-- After successfully becoming certified as a Referee Grade 8, go to the BAYS website (bays.org) and complete the “Referee Registration”.
+- After successfully becoming certified, go to the BAYS website and complete the “Referee Registration”.
 This gives you an account on BAYS to log in.
 Request to become a referee for Lexington and read the referee procedure handbook letting you know how the system works for accepting/rejecting and reporting games on BAYS.

-- Send email to the LUSC In-town and BAYS/travel referee coordinator, Genci Kutrolli, email@example.com and introduce yourself, give your email contact and let him know that you passed the Grade 8 Entry level class, registered with BAYS and would like to be a referee for LUSC.
+- Send email to the LUSC In-town and BAYS/travel referee coordinator, Ref-Assignor@LexingtonUnited.org and introduce yourself, provide your email address, let them know that you passed the Grassroots Entry level class, registered with BAYS, and would like to be a referee for LUSC.

-- Referees need to take a re-certification course each year usually offered starting in July.
-Sign-up at www.massref.net.
+- Referees need to take a re-certification course each year.
+These courses are usually offered starting in July.
+Sign-up at the MSRC site.

 - At the beginning of each season, the LUSC referee coordinator will schedule a mandatory meeting for all certified referees.
-New referees will be assigned an account on www.usofficials.com to manage their referee assignments with LUSC.
+New referees will be assigned an account with US Officials to manage their referee assignments with LUSC.

 - US Officials website